Does the Bible Require Unconditional Support for Israel?

 Key point: We believe the Bible is authoritative.
 We went back to Scripture and found the New Testament authors read the promises differently than we'd been taught.

-If you're reading this, you probably believe the Bible is authoritative.
-So do we.
-You probably want to honor God in how you think about Israel.
-So do we.
 You've probably been taught that Genesis 12:3, "I will bless those who bless you, and whoever curses you I will curse," requires Christians to support the modern state of Israel.

 This site exists because we went back to Scripture and found something that surprised us.
 Not a liberal agenda.
 Not replacement theology.
 Just careful attention to how the New Testament authors (Paul, Peter, the writer of Hebrews) understood these very promises.